5 min to read

 Types of Plastic

-There are multiple types of plastic but here we will divide them into two categories basis on their properties.
+There are multiple types of plastic but here we will divide them into two categories basis on their properties and will discuss about the use case as well.

 Thermoplastics are a type of plastic that can be melted, remolded, and recused.
 Bags, Bottles, Containers, etc. are examples of thermoplastics.
 It’s the most common and recyclable plastic type.